Emmanuel Agbadou: Wolverhampton Wanderers

 On 9 January 2025, Agbadou signed for Premier League club Wolverhampton Wanderers on a four-and-a-half-year deal for a reported fee of £16.6 million.

 Agbadou scored his first goal for Wolves in their match against Crystal Palace on 20 May 2025.

-On 1 November 2025, Agbadou was shown a straight red card for fouling Josh King in their 3-0 defeat to Fulham and what proved to be Vítor Pereira's last game in charge as the next day he was sacked after his team went 10 games without a win in the new season.
+On 1 November 2025, Agbadou was shown a straight red card for fouling Josh King in their 3–0 defeat to Fulham and what proved to be Vítor Pereira's last game in charge as the next day he was sacked after his team went 10 games without a win in the new season.

+Beşiktaş

+On 6 February 2026, Agbadou joined Beşiktaş on a four-and-a-half-year deal for a reported fee of €18 million.

 International career

 Agbadou debuted with the Ivory Coast national team in a friendly 3–0 loss to England on 29 March 2022.

-Agbadou honours his first selection with the Ivory Coast national team on 8 October 2021, in a match against Malawi.
-He comes into play in place of Serge Aurier during this meeting won by his team (0–3 final score).
+On 8 October 2021, Agbadou earned his first cap for the Ivory Coast national team in a match against Malawi.
+He came on as a substitute for Serge Aurier in a game that his team won 3–0.

+Agbadou was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On May 15, 2026, Agbadou was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.